-The members of the Board of Directors are responsible for the Other Information.
-The Other Information is the Board of Directors Report (but does not include the financial statements and our auditor's report thereon), which we obtained prior to the date of this auditor's report.
+The Administrators are responsible for the Other Information.
+The Other Information is the Administrator's Report (but does not include the financial statements and our auditor's report thereon), which we obtained prior to the date of this auditor's report.